 Designated Hero: The Disney Heroes are considered this because of their treatment towards the residents of the Isle of the Lost.
 Sure, the Disney Villains were bad, but you can't help but pity them for being revived to be banished to an island where magic is forbidden, and their children/grandchildren are treated as criminals just for being related to them, and they're given rotten food and no access to modern technology.
 And these children are unloved, and must steal from others in order to survive.
 The universe of Descendants is clearly a Crapsaccharine World where heroes are allowed to banish people just because they hate them, regardless of their crimes.

 Queen Leah becomes more of this in Descendants 3.
-Not being nice to Mal because she reminds her of Maleficent and the pain brought to her family is one thing, but blaming her own granddaughter Audrey for Ben breaking up with her and falling for Mal instead because it ruined their family's goal for her to marry him so they can regain high status is another, and ironically doesn't feel too different to how her familys enemy Maleficent initially reacted when Mal refused to go through with her plan.
+Not being nice to Mal because she reminds her of Maleficent and the pain brought to her family is one thing, but blaming her own granddaughter Audrey for Ben breaking up with her and falling for Mal instead because it ruined their family's goal for her to marry him so their family can regain high status is another, and ironically reacted similarly to how her familys enemy Maleficent did when Mal refused to go through with her plan.

 Esoteric Happy Ending: At the end of Descendants 3, Mal permanently lifts the barrier on the Isle of the Lost, allowing people to come and go as they please.
-While it's treated as a good thing, since this gives VKs the opportunity to live in Auradon and allows villains who've since turned over a new leaf to make amends with both their children and their enemies, this also means that the villains who haven't made such a change, let alone retired, have every opportunity to take revenge on their foes, at least if they somehow manage to become as dangerous as they were before being imprisoned on the Isle, which is glossed over.
+While it's treated as a good thing, since this gives VKs the opportunity to live in Auradon and allows villains who've since turned over a new leaf to make amends with both their children and their enemies, this also means that the villains who haven't made such a change, let alone retired, have every opportunity to try to regain their power and take revenge on their foes, which is glossed over.

 Those villains have some good genes.
 With Maleficent and the Evil Queen (in particular the latter) it's not much of a surprise, but who knew Captain Hook, Jafar and Cruella could produce boys that good-looking?
-And then there's Uma!
+Not to mention Uma, daughter of Ursula!

 Evil Audrey falls into this in the third film, portrayed by the very beautiful Sarah Jeffery; She was already gorgeous before, but a lot of fans find Audrey even more attractive as a villainess, especially during her Villain Song.
-The way she flirts with Ben when confronting him has rather seductive undertones as well.
+The way she sings Happy Birthday to Jane and flirts with Ben when confronting him has rather seductive undertones as well.

 Fandom Rivalry: Ever After High fans are not happy that their show and toy line went through a soft reboot (to go with its sister franchise's hard reboot) and subsequently quietly died, while Descendants, which many of them see as a cheap knockoff only popular because it's got the rights to the most popular versions of the fairy tales, continued to thrive.